rgpihlstrom/NLP-Topic-Modeling/README.md

 <br>

 #### The  Data:
 The data used for this project was scraped from the below sites in the listed quantities:  The dataset contains approximately 3000 reviews.
+Code for scaping can be found in images/Selenium - KrogerWalmartOther.ipynb

 <br>
 <img src="https://github.com/rgpihlstrom/Project5/blob/main/images/OverviewOfTheData1.png" height="300"/>